Tomaz.co

 Sneasel is not the only trick this deck employs, however.
 Using only free retreating Pokémon, you are not only able to effortlessly switch between attackers but also promote Cleffa at crucial moments when a fresh set of cards is required.
 Additionally, it allows you to play a full line of Double Gusts which effectively function ad Gusts of Wind and Switches in one.

-To round out the deck, you also have Pichu to deal with any pesky Pokémon powers, Tyrogue to counter your opponent's Baby Pokémon, and Murkrow if you want to pivot to a control strategy.
+To round out the deck, you also have Pichu to deal with any pesky Pokémon Powers, Tyrogue to counter your opponent's Baby Pokémon, and Murkrow if you want to pivot to a control strategy.

 Pokémon